ssmasrour/SerializedObjectArrayForJsonUtility/README.md

-# ObjectArrayForJsonUtility
+# Compatible Serialized Object Array For JsonUtility in Unity
-Convert any array  of Serializable object into JSON.
-Nice to be used for PlayerPrefs Read/Write
+Convert any array  of Serialized object into JSON with using Unity's built-in JsonUtility.